This is a free wallet-sized Money Mantra Card. It's designed for you to print, pop in your purse or wallet and whip out before you buy.

 Choose black & white or colour print outBlack & white Colour

-Automatically scales to wallet size when printed
+The card automatically scales to wallet size when printed.

 Cut it out and fold to credit card size

 Put it in your wallet & pull it out before spending!

 Use the Money Mantras every time you shop.